DataONEorg/dataone-web/content/_index.md

           template: pill
           text: Seafloor Data Repository
           style: primary
         description: Through close collaboration with our team, the Regional Wildlife Science Collaborative (RWSC), Northeast Regional Council (NROC), and the Mid-Atlantic Regional Council on the Ocean (MARCO), our team onboarded the Seafloor Data Repository into the DataONE network earlier in 2025.
 This addition increases the availability of seafloor datasets from U.S. Atlantic waters within DataONE, supporting the development of more regional scale seafloor habitat data products.
 This scale of collaboration highlights the value in shared infrastructure and reinforces our excitement for future partnerships to leverage DataONE's services to support repositories with diverse data types and broad scientific scope.
-For more information, explore the [Seafloor Data Repository](https://seafloor.dataone.org/).
+For more information, explore the <a href="https://seafloor.dataone.org/">Seafloor Data Repository</a>.
         image:
           template: image
           src: "content/uploads/seafloor-background.png"